Github-Classroom-Cybros/Lecture-Series-Python/Awesome-Scripts/List of ideas.md

 ### 7. [Bing wallpaper scraper](wallpaper-scraper.py)
 * A script that scrapes the bing wallpaper of the day and downloads it to a specified location
 * In Ubuntu based systems it also sets the desktop background to the bing wallpaper of the day

+### 8. Text file Generator
+An application which can read in a file(image or pdf) in handwritten form and generates a text file(pdf) out of it.
+Great for a web based service where the user uploads the handwritten notes image and the program returns a PDF of the file.